I'm currently a full-time student living and studying in London. For years I've written about the environment, science, and psychology.

 There was significantly more activity in the brain when two tasks were being performed indicating that there was an increased demand for attention when performing two tasks simultaneously.

-This is evidence supported the existence of the four different components of the WMM.
+This evidence supports the existence of the four different components of the WMM.

 - There is significant research evidence (such as the evidence above) to support the WMM.